panorama-ed/panolint/README.md

 A small gem containing rules for linting code at Panorama Education.

+Please note that the last numbered version is `0.1.6`.
+All future changes will simply be added to the main branch of this repository.
+To use the latest version of this gem, please bundle directly from the github source following the installation instructions in this README.

 ## Installation

 Add this line to your application's Gemfile: